-4. ONE UPV Foundation (USA) Inc.
+5. ONE UPV Foundation (USA) Inc.

-- Must be a full-time student in their second-year term of a four or five-year degree - Must be in good academic standing with the University with an average of 1.75 GWA per semester - Must carry a load not lower than the prescribed number of units per semester - Must be of good moral character and pass a background check confirming need - Must be available to participate in the scholarship activities as required by One UPV (i.e., public relations, testimonials) - 5.
-SUNLAD Simpex Scholarship Foundation, Inc. (No new scholarship slot offerings for AY 2021-2022)
+- Must be a full-time student in their third-year term of a four or five-year degree - Must be in good academic standing with the University with an average of 2.0 GWA per semester - Must carry a load not lower than the prescribed number of units per semester - Must be of good moral character and pass a background check confirming need - Must be available to participate in the scholarship activities as required by One UPV (i.e., public relations, testimonials)